Ledarium/rusty_pickaxe/README.md

 ## Improvement plan (ordered by priority)

-1. First priority is GPU miner MWE (minimal working example) based on this code
-2. Proper scheduling to allow multiple threads run simultaneously
-3. Multithreaded CPU mining
+1. Multithreaded CPU mining
-4. Better UI
+2. Better UI

 ## Acknowledgments

 - Made it public thanks to generous `wenl#6575`.
-- `Spiry#6864` helped to develop multithreading.
 - `Kakapo#5409` made nice json format for config file and wrote install instructions.
+- Also thanks to `Spiry#6864`, `spiz0r#7566` for donations.
 - Anonymous donations were also a big help.

 Kudos to all of you!
 Donations are accepted here: [Ethereum](https://etherscan.io/address/0x8dd47bf52589cf12ff4703951c619821cf794b77), [Fantom](https://ftmscan.com/address/0x8dd47bf52589cf12ff4703951c619821cf794b77) .